This article originally appeared in Glass Magazine.

 according to Sarcos Robotics, the manufacturer.

-Sarcos Robotics' innovation, designed for the industrial market, has clear implications for all construction and building industries, and specifically for workers on the jobsite.
+Sarcos Robotics' construction exoskeleton innovation, designed for the industrial market, has clear implications for all construction and building industries, and specifically for workers on the job site.
 And survey responses from the Commercial Construction Index, compiled by the USG Corp. and the U.S. Chamber of Commerce, suggest that construction contractors are ready to invest in these new technologies.
-The Q4 2018 report of the CCI, released in December 2018, showed that 74 percent of construction contractors surveyed expect to adopt new technologies, including wearable technology, over the next three years.
+The Q4 2018 report of the CCI, released in December 2018, showed that 74 percent of construction contractors surveyed expect to adopt new construction safety technology, including wearable technology, over the next three years.
+The future of construction is coming, and it will have immediate effects on both construction site safety and productivity.

 Current wearable technologies include a range of some automated equipment and robotics, but also wearable sensors connected to the BIM model that may denote what training and permissions employees have, says Donna Laquidara-Carr, Industry Insights Research Director at Dodge Data & Analytics.
 “These kinds of tags are designed to make workers’ abilities and movements transparent to a supervisor,” she says.
 “For example, workers moving into a section of a worksite that is beyond their training level might be flagged as a danger to prevent injury.”